pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 &emsp; **My Shelfie Server:**

-&emsp;&ensp; Open a terminal and change directory till you are in MyShelfie folder
+&emsp;&ensp; Open a terminal and change directory till you are in MyShelfie folder.

 &emsp;&ensp; Now you can start the server by typing:
 ```bash